frankpablo/smith-site/docs/teaching/csc250/lecture-07.md

 #### Homework

-**Homework 02** Today, just make sure you understand all the questions.
+**Homework 02** Read it Today, just make sure you understand all the questions.
 You may start working on them too.